The Measured Scoop

 • Refrigerate leftover burger patties for up to 2 days if they're raw and 5 days if they're cooked.
 Reheat leftover patties on the stove in a skillet on medium-low heat until warmed through.

-• Freeze leftover burger patties on a sheet pan, then transfer them to a zip-top bag for up to 3 months.
+• Freeze leftover burger patties on a parchment-lined sheet pan, then transfer them to a zip-top bag for up to 3 months.

 More sandwich recipes